 James City County records are essentially nonexistent.
 The portion on the south side of the James River that became Surry County was formed in 1652 and its records begin in August of that year.
-Unfortunately, wills and virtually all probate records for the first two decades of Surry’s existence are conspicuously missing from its records, apparently having been probated and recorded in James City County.
+Unfortunately, wills and virtually all probate records for the first two decades of Surry’s existence are conspicuously missing from its records, apparently having been probated and recorded in James City County and subsequently lost.

 Charles City County, on the opposite bank of the creek, also suffered a catastrophic loss of records.
 Practically all of its colonial records were destroyed, though court order books for the period 1655-1665 and 1676-1679 and a few later records survive.

 Among the few surviving records are some for Virginia’s Council and General Court.
 On 13 April 1641 the General Court, after hearing several depositions, ruled that Jane Rookins “hath abused and scandalized the wife of George Barker by calling her a witch”. ((“Virginia Council and General Court Records 1640-1641”, The Virginia Magazine of History and Biography, Vol. 11 No. 3 (Jan.
 1904), page 278.
 Also found at H. R. McIlwaine, ed., Minutes of the Council and General Court of Colonial Virginia, (Richmond, 1979), page 476.))
 Jane apologized and the court ordered William Rookins, “husband of the said Jane” to pay court costs to George Barker.